Italian lovin’ from the oven.

 BISCOTTI

 Thank you to Nancy Bristow for sending me the following pictures.
-She had fun baking these biscotti’s, and is planning on making more.
+She had fun baking these biscotti and plans to make more.

 1